eck-nyu/SmB6_XYmap_analysis/README.md

 Save all files in this repository into the same folder, then run XYmap_gui. \
 Demo dataset "XYSmB6_demo_data.mat" should be listed in drop-down menu near top of gui. \
 Click "Import mat" to import the mat file data, then click "Import params" to import the pre-saved set of parameters (FL E, BG E, etc). \
 Click "Convert axes" to convert theta to momenta.
-New momenta axis will be plotted at the top of the main figure.
+New momenta axis will be plotted at the top of the main figure. \
 Now parameters including "th" will be ignored for parameters including "k" for both plotting and calculating feature maps (except for tilt map, which searches for L/R d-band crossing in raw-theta to find surface tilt angle and uses that value to convert individual image k-axis). \
 If desired, adjust parameters, and click "Save" to overwrite parameter set mat file. \
 Click "Run" at the bottom of the left-side panel to calculate feature maps. \
-Click "Map error" to estimate the error of feature maps. \\
+Click "Map error" to estimate the error of feature maps.
+(Necessary step for making binning series.) \
+\
 Select maps from the drop-down menus in bottom panel to choose axes of binning series, and set corresponding number of bins for each axis.
 Check "k-shift" to apply k-axis correction, then click "Make BS" to plot a binning series.

 ## Instructions on how to run the code: